Data-Science-for-Linguists-2019/Class-Plaza/guestbooks/guestbook_tingwei.md

 - *What I learned:* .rename is a simple function to use, but I never knew about it!
 I wish I had before...!

+#### Cassie
+- **What I Liked:** This is a very cool project!
+Understanding and modifying a spell checker is no easy feat!
+I can't wait to see what you come up with!
+Also, your
+project reports are very clear, and your ELI code has great dataframe manipulation.
+- **What Can Be Improved:** I think your jupyter notebooks could use a little more annotation, to help readers follow what you're doing with your data.
+Also, double-check your links in your project reports!
+Some of them don't work.
+- **What I Learned:** Pie charts!
+I've been struggling with how to display my data, and after seeing your code, pie charts look like a good idea!